aws/aws-sdk-js-v3/packages/middleware-stack/README.md

 - **build**: The input has been serialized into an HTTP request, but that request may require further modification.
 Any request alterations will be applied to all retries.
 Examples of typical build tasks include injecting HTTP headers that describe a stable aspect of the request, such as `Content-Length` or a body checksum.

 - **finalizeRequest**: The request is being prepared to be sent over the wire.
-The request in this stage should already be semantically complete and should therefore only be altered as match the recipient's expectations.
+The request in this stage should already be semantically complete and should therefore only be altered to match the recipient's expectations.
 Examples of typical finalization tasks include request signing and injecting hop-by-hop headers.

 - **deserialize**: The response has arrived, the middleware here will deserialize the raw response object to structured response

 ## Adding Middleware

-There are 2 ways to add middleware to a middleware stack.
+There are two ways to add middleware to a middleware stack.
 They both add middleware to specified `Step` but they provide fine-grained location control differently.

 ### Absolute Location